+91 8999-11-8999 (9 AM - 9 PM)

 As you can see from the format mentioned above, GK has an equal weightage with the other sections.
 This means that you have to give a good focus on the GK section as well.
 If we look at the difficulty level, the GK section has an easy to moderate level of difficulty and is easier than the rest of the sections.
 This is a great advantage and hence, if you prepare for the GK section well you may be able to score well.

-Out of the 25 questions, usually, the trend was that around majority questions came from Static Gk, while the rest used to come from Current affairs.
-However, in CMAT 2020 the paper has 24 questions from Static Gk and only 1 question from Current affairs.
+Out of the 25 questions, usually, the trend was that around majority of questions came from Static Gk, while the rest used to come from Current affairs.
+However, in CMAT the paper has 24 questions from Static Gk and only 1 question from Current Affairs.
 These static questions were also found to be difficult, from topics that are less known and confusing.
 This means you have to focus a lot on Static GK in CMAT.
 You will find the bifurcation of Static and current Gk in the table below for the last few years:

 Some of the Important topics covered in the Gk section are: